-4 7.
-Central heating a.
+7. Central heating a.
 Is there a central heating system in your property?
-Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Partial If you have answered yes or partial - what kind of central heating is there?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Vokera gas-fired boiler controlled via Hive Active Heating controler (via your smartphone) If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heatin Circa 1995 g system installed? (ii) Do you have a maintenance contract for the central heating system? ☑ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: Scottish Gas. □ No (iii) When was your maintenance agreement last renewed?
-(Please and year).
-Last year, but cancelled last month provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes No 9.
-Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☑ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
+If you have answered yes, please answer the three questions below: ☐ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heating Around 10 Years or 50 ago g system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☐ No (iii) When was your maintenance agreement last renewed?
+(Please and year). provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☑Yes □ No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☐ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No ь.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ☑ No is there a septic tank system at if you have answered yes, pleas uestions below: ☐ Yes ☑ No iv) Do you have appropriate septic tank? consents for the dis scharge from your Yes No Don't Know I v) Do you have a maintenain f you have answered yes, please which you have a maintenance of se give details of the septic tank? company with ☐ Yes ☐ No
+If you have answered yes, please give details: ☐ Yes